mthompson64/mthompson64/README.md

-- 👋 Hi, I’m Madi @mthompson64
+- 👩🏻‍💻 Hi, I’m Madeleine, aka Madi @mthompson64
+- 📊 I am an Operations Research Analyst and SMART Scholar @ the United States DoD
-- 👀 I’m interested in data science
+- 🖥 I’m interested in data science, data analytics, and operations research
-- 🌱 I’m currently learning data science @ USC in a MS Applied Data Science program
+- 📚 I’m currently studying data science @ USC in a MS Applied Data Science program
-- 💞️ I’m looking to collaborate on data science projects!
 - 📫 Email me at madi.thompson64@gmail.com
+- 📸 Follow me on instagram @maddythomp7

 <!---
 mthompson64/mthompson64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.